 Expert tips for managing loneliness during COVID-19 pandemic

+As new restrictions have now come into force, many people are currently unable to socialise in bars and restaurants leaving some feeling isolated.
 Cheryl Lythgoe, Society Matron at Benenden Health, shares four tips on managing loneliness during the COVID-19 pandemic.

-It is not unusual to feel lonely at times, but it is possible that these feelings have been exacerbated since social distancing measures were introduced.
+It is not unusual to feel lonely at times, but it is possible that these feelings have been exacerbated since restriction measures were introduced.
 Long-term loneliness can be associated with increased risk of certain mental health issues including depression, anxiety, stress, and dementia and physical health impacts like increased risk of heart disease, making the impacts of long-term loneliness difficult to manage.